bpp/bpp-manual/bpp-4-manual.md

 These are followed by the log MSC gene-tree density and the average log likelihood.

-The summary of the sample by [bpp]{.smallcaps} has four sections, as follows.
+The summary of the sample by BPP has four sections, as follows.
 ```
     Summarizing the species-tree sample in file mcmc.txt